djalbat/fragmented/README.md

 // fragment.offChange(fragmentChangeHandler);
 ```

-Note that change handlers will not be called when the `fragment` variable is set, only when the actual fragment is changed.
+Note that change handlers will be called not only when the actual fragment is changed in the browser's address bar, but also when the `fragment` variable is set.

 ## Compiling from source